Jardín

-Jardín (Garden), often mistakingly referred to as El Jardín, is a town and municipality in the southwest region of Antioquia, Colombia.
+Jardín (Garden), is a town and municipality in the southwest region of Antioquia, Colombia.
 It is bounded by the Andes, Jericó, and Támesis municipalities to the north and the Caldas department to the south.
-The municipality is located between the San Juan river, which is called Docató (meaning "River stones") by the natives, and a branch of the Western Cordillera.
-Jardín is identified by its preserved colonial architecture, lush vegetation, and abundant rivers and streams.
+The municipality is located between the San Juan River and a branch of the Western Cordillera.
+Jardín is identified by its preserved architectural heritage, lush vegetation, and abundant rivers and streams.

 Among others, rivers that flow through Jardin include the San Juan, Claro, and Dojurgo.
-Trout that is caught in the local rivers is a popular dish in the area.
+Trout caught in the local rivers is a popular dish in the area.

 The municipal anthem of the town is "Hymn to Jardín".
 Mean daily temperatures are 19°C with moderate humidity.

+According to the 2018 census, the population comprised 13,541 people.

 Toponymy

-Regarding the name "Garden" (Jardín) that belongs to this town, legend says that when the founders came to the Alto de las Flores ("Flower hilltop"), from the sietecueros village, they saw the valley that is today Jardín.
+Regarding the name "Garden" (Jardín) that belongs to this town, legend says that when the founders came to the Alto de las Flores ("Flower hilltop"), from the Sietecueros village, they saw the valley that is today Jardín.
 At the time, it was entirely a jungle, full of white snakewood and crossed by two riachuelos.
 On seeing the beauty of the area, the settlers began to call it a garden.

 History

 The earliest evidence of human settlement in the area comes from graves that probably belonged to people of the Chamíes ethnicity and Catio language.
-These people were also known as "Docatoes", after the nearby Docató river.
+These people were also known as "Docatoes", after the nearby Docató River (today the San Juan River).

 Colonization of Antioquia was at its peak in the 1860s.
 During this time, a settler named Indalecio Peláez claimed huge tracts of land between two riachuelos known as Volcanes and El Salado in 1863.
 In 1864, Dr. José María Gómez Angel, a well-known priest, and two other priests came to Jardín after fleeing from General Mosquera, who at the time was in Medellín.
 These priests came up with the idea to create a more independent village in the area, and they discussed this idea with the aforementioned farmers and early settlers.

 In 1871 Jardín was declared a parish.
 In 1882 it was declared a town by Luciano Restrepo, who at the time was the president of the then Antioquia State.

-In 2012, the Colombian government named Jardín a Pueblo Patrimonio (heritage town) of Colombia, making it the second municipality in Antioquia to earn the distinction.
+In 2012, the Colombian government named Jardín a heritage town of Colombia, making it the second municipality in Antioquia to earn the distinction.